vatsunlab/Feature_based_auditory_model/README.md

 1. create_stim_spectrogram.
     * Note: You may also specify different folders for stimuli and spectrograms as input parameters.
 See create_stim_spectrogram help for details.
 3. run_FB_auditory_model (after changing the variable "inclass_call_type", which sets the target/inclass call type.
 All other calls are considered non-target/outclass).
+   * Note: You may also specify different folders for spectrograms and trained-model as input parameters.
+See run_FB_auditory_model help for details.

 ## References